Cats are good at self-maintenance. But even your fastidious feline can't prevent some of these more common cat diseases

 Vomiting is a very common problem with cats with a multitude of causes.
 They range from eating something poisonous or inedible (like string), to infection, urinary tract disease, or diabetes to hairballs.

-Symptoms are usually obvious, and include drooling and abdominal heaving.
-Vomiting can quickly leave your cat dehydrated, so if kitty continues vomiting or acts ill, call your vet right away.
+Symptoms are usually obvious and include drooling and abdominal heaving.
+Vomiting can quickly leave your cat dehydrated, so if your cat continues vomiting or acts ill, call your vet right away.
 It may help to collect a sample of your cat's vomit and take it with you to the vet.